DARKLORD-SP/Matrices/README.md

 # Matrices
-Multiple Type Matrix Class Implementation There is Vector3Matrix, Vector2Matrix, FloatMatrix, IntMatrix Classes Implementated which can hold n number of rows and n number of columns and perform some basic operations on it.
+Multiple Type Matrix Class Implementation There is Vector3Matrix, Vector2Matrix, FloatMatrix, IntMatrix Classes Implemented which can hold n number of rows and n number of columns and perform some basic operations on it.

 You can remove Test Script if you want to.